-- 1. Repeat process listed in Vertical Inside Corners. - 2.
+- 1. Repeat process listed in Vertical Flat Panel Seams. - 2.
 Material should be dispensed into each seam at a rate such that the seam is completely filled with sealant but completed within the necessary open time for the sealant.
 As these seams typically have a larger gap, they may not be able to be filled by the sealant in one pass.
-A mechanical filler, such as weather-strip putty, may also be used to fill large gaps prior to the application of the sealant. - 3.
-Smoothing the Sealant - A. After the sealant has been dispensed, smooth the sealant beads flush with the panel surface.
-Since these joints are larger and often have an irregular shape, it is at the discretion of the installer to determine the best method for smoothing the joint.
-A combination of common smoothing tools may be required.
-(Inline seam finisher should be used for small in-line panel seams or larger radial seam finisher used for corners.)
+In that situation, an initial "filler bead" can be applied and then a secondary bead can be applied over the top of the initial bead after initial bead has reached full cure. - A. A mechanical filler, such as weather-strip putty, may also be used to fill large gaps prior to the application of the Urethane Sealant. - B. IMPORTANT NOTE: A larger mass of sealant, which is likely present in these types of seams, will lower the available open time during which the material can be successfully smoothed.